pi-hole/PADD/README.md

 - Install Pi-hole by running `curl -sSL https://install.pi-hole.net | bash`.

 ### Setup Chronometer2
-- Get a copy of Chronometer2 by running `cURL https://raw.githubusercontent.com/jpmck/chronometer2/master/chronometer2.sh` from pi's home directory
+- Get a copy of Chronometer2 by running `wget https://raw.githubusercontent.com/jpmck/chronometer2/master/chronometer2.sh` from pi's home directory
+- Make Chronometer2 executable by running `sudo chmod +x chronometer2.sh`.
 - Set Chronometer2 to auto run by adding `./chronometer2.sh` to the last line of `~/.bashrc`.
+- Reboot your Pi-Hole by running `sudo reboot`.
+Chronometer2 should now run when your Pi-Hole has completed booting.

 #### (Optional) Put the Display to Sleep at Night
 If you don't want your PiTFT on all night when you are asleep, you can put it to sleep as well!